maryam-mokhtari/react-bottom-sheet/README.md

 </BottomSheet>
 ```
 ### isOpen, onClose
-There are two imprtant properties in the `BottomSheet` structure stablishing the main charasteristics of opening and closing the bottomsheet especially its *Animation*.
+There are two important properties in the `BottomSheet` structure establishing the main characteristics of opening and closing the bottomsheet especially its *Animation*.
 Have a look at the `example/ChargeWallet`:
 ```React
   <ConfirmBottomSheet